anjathiart/100-days-of-code/r1-log.md

 ### R1D48 - 20200918
 Mail Project.
 Spent over 2 hours displaying and animating a simple message based on a response.
 Not using async/await, so using timeout fumctions to time animations / next function execution etc. Not used to it and sat and fiddled for such a long time.
 ALso keeping up with which elements to show / hide based on x, y, z is dirty.
 Should just learn  how React components can be animated outright, but doing it with vanilla first.; have avoided animations (in general) for long.

+### R1D49 - 20200919
+Mail Project.
+Polishing, styling tweaks and code clean up.
+Next I need to add some accounts to generate some email content etc.